Dieter Rams: Dieter Rams. A Style Room

 In 2022, the Museum für Angewandte Kunst in Frankfurt updated and expanded its permanent display titled "Dieter Rams.
 A Style Room" to mark the designer's 90th birthday.
 The exhibit also includes photographs by his wife, Ingeborg Rams.

 Dieter Rams.
 Looking back and ahead exhibition

-2021 touring exhibit of approximately 30 works, 100 photographs, and information panels.
-First shown at the Museum Angewandte Kunst, and later on view at the Goethe Institute in New York in 2022.
+In 2021 an exhibition of approximately 30 works, 100 photographs, and information panels opened at the Museum Angewandte Kunst.
+The exhibit was subsequently on view at the Goethe Institute in New York in 2022, and the ADI Design Museum in Milan in 2023.